physiopy/phys2bids/docs/contributorfile.rst

 How to contribute to ``physiopy``
 =================================
 Welcome to the ``physiopy`` organisation!
 It’s great news you’re thinking about contributing!

-Working with many people from many different places is great, but sometimes this means the code can become messy due to the many different ways a contribution can be made.
-For this reason, we have set up some guidelines for contributions - to help you get along ASAP!
+Working with many people from many different places is great, but sometimes this means that code can become messy due to the many different ways a contribution can be made.
+For this reason, we have set up some guidelines for contributions - to help you get involved ASAP!
-Before you start you'll need to set up a free `GitHub <https://github.com/>`_ account and sign in.
-Here are some `instructions <https://help.github.com/articles/signing-up-for-a-new-github-account>`_.
 If you lack knowledge in python development / github use / physiological data handling, don’t be scared!
 Try to jump in anyway.
 Most of the original contributors learned these things exactly this way - jumping in and hoping to fall in the right way without breaking too many bones.
 Do you want to jump in but don’t exactly know where/how?
 You can drop a few lines in `gitter <https://gitter.im/phys2bids/community>`_, so we can help you find something that suits you!
 Already know what you're looking for in this guide?
 Jump to the following sections: